What are the different types of innovation?

 Corporate innovation, sometimes known as organizational innovation, refers to how the employees of a company, the public or another defined group, organize research and development together.
 Innovation most often occurs from the collaboration and combined efforts of a group, not an individual working alone.

 Marketing innovation refers to research, development and implementation of new practices and technology that increases the effectiveness and efficiency of a company’s marketing strategy.
-This type of innovation can provide a competitive advantage in the marketplace by increasing brand awareness and market share.
+This type of potentially breakthrough innovation can provide a competitive advantage in the marketplace by increasing brand awareness and market share.

 Value innovation refers to the process by which a company develops and introduces new technologies or product improvements that are designed to lower costs as well as differentiate the product in the marketplace.
 Improvements made through value innovation to create both an improved product or service and, at the same time, result in cost savings through the elimination of unnecessary steps in the production cycle.

-Successful innovation requires thinking on a grand scale and imagining a full range of possibilities.
+Successful and sustainable innovation requires thinking on a grand scale and imagining a full range of possibilities.
 It involves envisioning a future that doesn’t exist yet.
 Regardless of the type of innovation you’re involved in, you’ll need a tool to help you get organized and rapidly implement ideas.